Public Way Permits

 In areas with parking meters or restricted parking, a parking meter permit is also required.
 If a traffic control permit is in an area where meters or restricted parking is applied, a permit for the parking made unavailable to the public is required.

 Apply here for a traffic control or parking meter permit.
 You can download the detailed instruction for the traffic control permit application process here.
-For any additional questions please call 801-535-6630 or stop by our office at 349 South 200 East, Suite 150.
+If you have questions, call 801-535-6630 or stop by our office at 349 South 200 East, Suite 150.

 Contractors looking to bid a job within Salt Lake City are strongly encouraged to call before the bidding process to make sure all fees associated with the bid are known.